- Scientific name: Sardina pilchardus

 Name Confusion – Pilchards or Sardines?

 There is a huge amount of confusion over what exactly a European pilchard is.
 This is because they are similar in appearance and behaviour to many other species in the Clupeiformes order such as European sprat (Sprattus sprattus), Atlantic herring (Clupea harengus) and European anchovy (Engraulis encrasicolus).
 These species are often classified together in commercial catches due to the difficulty in identifying differences between them.
 There is often confusion over whether or not this species should be referred to as a pilchard or a sardine.
-The scientific name – Sardina pilchardus – gives a clue that both are correct.
-This species is often referred to as a pilchard but, as it is in the Sardina genus and can therefore accurately also be referred to as a sardine.
+The scientific name – Sardina pilchardus – suggests that both the name sardine and pilchard has been applied to this species.
 There are, however, many other species of fish which are also referred to as sardines or pilchards with over thirty species worldwide being called either pilchards or sardines.
 However, it is only species in the sardina genus which are true sardine species.

 Supermarkets do not help with this name confusion as they often change and alter the name of this species if they believe this will boost sales.
 Sainsbury’s, for example, found that sales were increased when the name pilchards was removed from this species and it was instead referred to as Cornish sardines.
 Read more about the re-branding of fish species in this article.

 This species is of high commercial value.
-The main method of catching this species is with purse seine, although gill nets are also used.
-Due to the abundance of this species it is heavily commercially exploited with around one million tons being taken each year in total, and several areas heavily relying on this species for a large proportion of their catches.
+The main method of catching this species is with purse seine, although gill nets and other small scale fishing methods are also used.
+Due to the abundance of European pilchards it is heavily commercially exploited in certain areas where it is commonly found.
 Despite the commercial pressure on the European pilchard stocks are thought to be in relatively good shape, due to the high fecundity of this species.
 The IUCN (International Union for the Conservation of Nature) classes this as a species of Least Concern with a stable population trend.

 European pilchards can be sold fresh or frozen, although UK consumers are most likely to come across this species tinned or canned.
 This species is also used as a commercial fishing bait on long-lines.